CIPD Advanced Diploma in Human Resource Management, Level 7

-The course is delivered on both a part-time and flexible basis.
+The course is delivered on a part time basis

 In addition you are expected to complete an average or 6 hours independent study per week.